Rules for Euchre

 Tips and Strategy

-- As dealer, remember you get the turned card if it's chosen as trump
+- As dealer, remember you get the turned card if someone orders it up

-- Generally, you should have at least 2-3 trump cards to choose trump
+- In general, you should have at least 2-3 trump cards before calling trump

-- Go alone only with very strong hands (both bowers and an ace is a good start)
+- Go alone only with a very strong hand (both bowers and an ace is a solid starting point)

-- If you chose trump, often lead with your highest trump to draw out opponents' trumps
+- If you called trump, it often pays to lead with your highest trump early to clear out opponents' trumps

-- Communicate with your partner through the cards you play
+- You can communicate with your partner through the cards you choose to play